 IV-F. Main body

-The main body is a blinded document for review and should contain the following components in a single file, each component starting on a separate page: blinded main body in a single file, which starts with blinded title page, abstract and keywords written in English (even in manuscripts written in Korean), introduction, methods, results, discussion, acknowledgments, references, and figure legends.
+The main body is a blinded document for review and should contain the following components in a single file, which starts with abstract and keywords, introduction, methods, results, discussion, acknowledgments, references, and figure legends.
 Tables and figures should not be embedded in the text.

-Your abstract should be 300 words or less, and structured into the subheadings: Purpose, Methods (include information on design, setting, participants, interventions, and main outcomes measured), Results, and Conclusion.
-However in case of review, case report or brief communication, this structure is unnecessary.
+Abstracts for original articles should be 300 words or less, and structured into the subheadings: Purpose, Methods (include information on design, setting, participants, interventions, and main outcomes measured), Results, and Conclusion.
+But narrative abstracts are necessary in review, case report, and brief communication.
 In your results, you should emphasize the magnitude of findings over test statistics, ideally including the size of effect and its confidence intervals for the principal outcomes.
 Citations should not be used in the abstract.
 Abbreviations should be minimized and, if used, must be defined within the abstract by the full term followed by its abbreviation in parentheses.
-Keywords should be listed 5 to 10 using semicolon.
-For the selection of keywords, refer to the list of Medical Subject Headings (MeSH, http://www.nlm.nih.gov/mesh/MBrowser.html).
+Keywords should be listed using 5-10 Medical Subject Headings (MeSH, http://www.nlm.nih.gov/mesh/MBrowser.html) joined by semicolons.
 In case of an RCT, the trials registry number should appear after the conclusion (e.g., NCT01616745).
-This section should be typed in English even in case that your manuscripts are written in Korean.

 - Main body